-The district shall retain copies of video recordings until they are erased which may be accomplished by either deletion or copying over with a new recording.
+The district shall retain copies of video recordings for as long as possible depending upon the capacity of the district's servers or equipment, at which time the video recordings will be erased, by either deletion or copying over with a new recording.

-Videos, automatic identification, or data compilations containing evidence of a violation of district personnel policies and/or state or federal law shall be retained until the issue of the misconduct is no longer subject to review or appeal as determined by board policy or staff handbook; any release or viewing of such records shall be in accordance with current law.
+Videos, automatic identification, or data compilations containing evidence of a violation of district personnel policies and/or state or federal law, of which the district is aware, shall be retained until the issue of the misconduct is no longer subject to review or appeal as determined by board policy or staff handbook; any release or viewing of such records shall be in accordance with current law.